Best TV wall mounts Buying Guide: Welcome to What Hi-Fi?’s round-up of the best TV wall mounts you can buy in 2021.

 Need it for a smaller TV?
 The WALL 3145 and WALL 3245 offer the same functionality for more compact screens and are well worth a look.

 The One For All Ultra Slim WM6611 really lives up to its brand name, and supports screen sizes from a bedroom-friendly 32 inches, all the way up to a huge living room-dominating 84 inches, in a fixed design.

-When mounted, there is a gap of just 13mm between screen and wall, making it clean and unobtrusive, plus its smart levelling system helps you to align your TV once installed, so you can straighten it later.
+When mounted, there is a gap of just 13mm between screen and wall, making it clean and unobtrusive, plus its smart levelling system helps you to align your TV once installed so that you can straighten it later.

 The Ultra Slim WM 6611 supports weight up to 80kg and VESA patterns of 100 x 100 all the way up to 600 x 400.
-If you know your TV is going to be in the same spot for a while, this is a really good mount to consider.
+If you know your TV will be in the same spot for a while, this is an excellent mount to consider.

-The AVF Superior ACL224 secures TVs up to 40in and 20kg, swivelling through 180 degrees, extending to around 33cm and tilting up to 15 degrees too.
+The AVF Superior ACL224 secures TVs up to 40in and 20kg, swivelling through 180 degrees, extending to around 33cm and tilting up to 15 degrees.

-This Mounting Dream tilted mount is a budget wonder, fitting most TVs from 26in to 55in, and supporting weights all the way up to 40kg.
+This Mounting Dream tilted mount is a budget wonder, fitting most TVs from 26-inches to 55-inches, and supporting weights all the way up to 40kg.

 It’ll allow your screen to tilt 8 degrees up or down, perfect for avoiding glare, and will sit your TV just 38mm from the wall when upright.

-Supporting VESA patterns from 75 x 75 to 400 x 400, reviews commend it for its good build quality and excellent value, but do recommend you use your own spirit level, rather than the one included in the box.
+Supporting VESA patterns from 75 x 75 to 400 x 400, reviews commend it for its good build quality and excellent value but recommend using your own spirit level rather than the one included in the box.